Slavery in the Ottoman Empire: Hungary

-After the Battle of Mohács (1526), the Ottoman army pillaged Hungary on the way to Budapest, during which men were massacres and women captured, raped and sold as slaves.
+After the Battle of Mohács (1526), the Ottoman army pillaged Hungary on the way to Budapest, during which men were massacred and women captured, raped and sold as slaves.

 After the final Ottoman conquest of Hungary in 1541, there were frequent border raids by Ottoman and Crimean-Tartar troops toward Christian border lands, during which civilian were killed or captured, marched away and sold in the slave markets of Istanbul and Sarajevo.

 Between 1522 and 1717, Tatars, soldiers from the Crimean Khanate, often participated in the Ottoman campaigns in the Hungarian border zones, and during these campaigns the tatars often captured slaves in Hungary and Austria; the long way back to the Crimea did provide opportunity for prisoners to escape, but many were abducted to Crimea, where they were either ransomed (if they were rich), or (if they were poor) sold on the Crimean slave trade.

 Italy

+A total of 12,000 were killed and 5,000 were enslaved during the Ottoman conquest of Otranto in September 1481, including victims from the territories of the Salentine Peninsula around the city, and the cathedral was turned into a mosque.

 In the night of 8–9 August 1534, the town of Fondi was attacked by the corsair Barbarossa, who was seeking to kidnap Giulia Gonzaga and deliver her to Suleiman the Magnificent.
 Barbarossa had been ordered to kidnap (enslave) her by Ibrahim Pasha, the Ottoman Grand Vizier.
 Pasha's plan was to add her to the sultan's Ottoman Imperial Harem (as a slave concubine) and supplant Roxelana, the sultan's wife.

 She escaped, and Barbarossa, frustrated, massacred the populations of Fondi and nearby Sperlonga, though he was repulsed at nearby Itri.
 She fled into the night, accompanied by a single knight.

 In 1558, Reggio was sacked by Dragut and most of its inhabitants were taken as slaves to Ottoman Tripoli.